fatbobman/ObservableDefaults/README.md

 - **Synchronization**: Changes may take time to propagate across devices depending on network conditions.
 - **Development Mode**: Use development mode for testing without CloudKit container setup.
 - **Data Migration**: Changing property names or custom keys after deployment may cause cloud data to become inaccessible.
+- **Direct NSUbiquitousKeyValueStore Modifications**: Directly modifying values using `NSUbiquitousKeyValueStore.default.set()` will not trigger local property updates in ObservableCloud classes.
+This is due to NSUbiquitousKeyValueStore's communication mechanism, which does not send notifications for local modifications.
+Always modify properties through the ObservableCloud instance to ensure proper synchronization and view updates.

 ## License